alecominotti/asciimaker/README.md

 - Lastly, a JavaScript function hides every frame except the one that is being displayed, and then shows only the next one, and so on, going through all frames of the video in loop.
 - As I mentioned before, I use the jp2a tool to convert every .jpg frame into a .txt ASCII frame.
 - Before this conversion, I use the FFmpeg tool to create the JPG sequence from the selected video.
+- The script allows you to use a Youtube video as an input.
-- All dependencies will be able to be installed when running the script.
+- **All dependencies are able to be installed when running the script**.
 - You can customize the final output with the script parameters. (fps, size, background color, characters).
 - The HTML file may take a few seconds to load in the web browser, depending on the amount of frames of the video.